Saving the Louisiana coast and essential wetlands through restoration of the Breton Sound

-Historically, the sediment-rich flows from the Mississippi River built coastal Louisiana, and the construction of flood protection levees along the lower Mississippi River has prevented those needed flows from reaching wetlands where they would sustain Louisiana’s coastal landscape.
-The purpose of the Mid Breton Sediment Diversion project is to reconnect the Mississippi River to deteriorating deltaic wetlands in the Breton Sound Basin.
+Historically, sediment-rich water overflowed the banks of the Mississippi River and moved through coastal Louisiana, nourishing healthy wetlands.
+However, the construction of levees along the lower Mississippi River has since prevented those flows.
+Resulting subsidence, combined with several other factors, results in the loss of a football field of land every 100 minutes.
+The purpose of the Mid-Breton Sediment Diversion project is to again divert the sediment-laden Mississippi River waters back into the Breton Sound Basin.

 We're better together

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Design your career

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team